Frequently Asked Questions about the School Survey for Parents

 For the 2017-18 school year, the school survey was administered from February 26 to April 13.
 Results are now available.

 Parents will be notified that results are available through social media, and school and district websites.

 Where can I find the school survey results for my school and for the district as a whole?

-The most recent school survey are available on the district website and on individual school websites.
+The most recent school survey are available on the district website.